walterhiggins/WMPJS/book-outline.md

 All of the Drone's functions return the Drone itself so each function can chain directly onto another.
 If you want to find out more about the Drone object and its functions you can refer to the Drone API Reference online at http://scriptcraftjs.org/api#drone-plugin.

 ### Blueprints
 A *Blueprint* is a technical drawing of a building.
 Blueprints are created by Architects when designing buildings.
 They are visual instructions used by the construction team to make sure they build what the Architect designed.
 You can think of code you write as a blueprint for the computer to execute.
 You are the designer of your program and the computer must use those instructions to execute it.
 When we talk about building in Minecraft using a Drone, your code is a blueprint the Drone uses to build.
 How do we create a blueprint for a Drone?
-A Drone blueprint is just a Javascript module.
+A Drone blueprint is just a JavaScript module.
 Listed below is an example blueprint for a pyramid.
 You can see that it's not very different from the modules we've already been writing:

 @@listing pyramid2.js A Blueprint for a Pyramid: plugins/scriptcraft/plugins/drone/contribs/pyramid.js